breenobare/AssighnmentJava/README.md

 ### b.
 Object

 ### c.
 Interface
-Explanation: An interface in Java is a collection of abstract methods.
+An interface in Java is a collection of abstract methods.
 It defines a contract for classes that implement it.
 Interfaces allow multiple inheritance and provide a way to achieve abstraction and polymorphism.

 ```java
 // Interface definition